 "Quarantine for Exposure to COVID-19.

 The CDC definition of close contact is someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period.
-In our K-12 setting, the close contact definition excludes individuals who were at least 3 feet or more from an infected individual only when both persons were wearing masks and other school prevention strategies are in place.
+In our K-12 setting, the close contact definition excludes individuals who were at least 3 feet or more from an infected individual when both persons were wearing masks and other school prevention strategies are in place.

-In accordance with guidance from the ADPH and CDC, Randolph will follow these guidelines in the event of known exposures to COVID-19.
-Quarantine requirements for asymptomatic individuals who have had close-contact exposures are:
+In accordance with updated guidance from the ADPH and CDC, Randolph will follow these guidelines in the event of known exposures to COVID-19.

+Quarantine Guidelines: